NYUAppSec/appsec_hw3/HW3_Instructions.md

 * GiftcardSite/LegacySite/views.py
 * GiftcardSite/k8/django-deploy.yaml
 * db/Dockerfile
-* db/setup.sql
 * db/k8/db-deployment.yaml

-In addition, you will likely need to make new files to work with Prometheus, as described in Part 3.
+In addition, you may need to make new files to work with Prometheus, as described in Part 2.

 ### Part 0.2: Getting it to Work